 A liability waiver might make it possible to build just about anything you want, but probably won’t be allowed without getting approval from the city/county anyway.

 So… instead of complicating matters with complex legal wrangling, liability waivers, permitting, and following building codes, to build a small cabin, it’s probably easiest to simply build where codes are not readily enforced, and build small enough you don’t need a permit.
 This usually means a cabin under 10×10 feet or 20×20 feet in most counties.

 Build Small & You Won’t Need A Permit…Usually

 OK, so you’ve got a parcel of land and now you’re ready to build your own cabin on that land.
 You have done your research into the local city and county guidelines and you have done your due diligence on the building permitting requirements for your county.

 Most counties require a dwelling to be over a certain square footage, but they also allow buildings to be built on your property without permits.
-These structures include sheds and workshops, barns and other buildings which are used for storage and which are incidental to managing a business, farm or ranch.
+These structures include sheds and workshops, barns, and other buildings that are used for storage and which are incidental to managing a business, farm, or ranch.

 Specifically, in our county, it’s a 20×20 building and the legal language is described as a bunkhouse or employee dwelling.
 A 20×20 cabin is 400 square feet.
 Add a couple sleeping lofts and you can have 600 square feet of living space.

 Build In The Middle Of Nowhere